dimagi/open-chat-studio/apps/annotations/Readme.md

 ```

 If you're going to be tagging mutiple objects on the same page (say, a chat and chat messages), you'll have to load the script in the template that is the parent of both object templates.
 For example, `experiment_session_view.html` includes both `experiment_details.html` (the chat) and `experiment_chat.html` (chat messages), so that makes `experiment_session_view.html` the "parent" template of both of these object templates.

+### Adding comments to your model
+Simply add the `UserCommentsMixin` to your model.
+This will add a `comments` field and provide some helper methods.